ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 sharding randomness is a random byte string of length specified by the VDAF.
 The Client MUST generate this using a cryptographically secure random number generator.

+The sharding algorithm will return two input shares.
+The first input share returned from the sharding algorithm is considered to be the Leader's input share, and the second input share is considered to be the Helper's input share.

 The Client then wraps each input share in the following structure: